xlladdins/xll/docs/Excel4MacrosH-P.md

 **Related Functions**

-GET.WINDOW   Returns information about a window
+GET.WINDOW&nbsp;&nbsp;&nbsp;Returns information about a window

-ON.KEY   Runs a macro when a specified key is pressed
+ON.KEY&nbsp;&nbsp;&nbsp;Runs a macro when a specified key is pressed

-ON.SHEET   Triggers a macro whenever the specified sheet is activated from another sheet
+ON.SHEET&nbsp;&nbsp;&nbsp;Triggers a macro whenever the specified sheet is activated from another sheet

-WINDOWS   Returns the names of all open windows
+WINDOWS&nbsp;&nbsp;&nbsp;Returns the names of all open windows

 Return to [top](#H)